optimagic-dev/optimagic/docs/source/how_to/how_to_start_parameters.md

 # How to specify `params`

-`params` is the first argument of any criterion function in estimagic.
+`params` is the first argument of any criterion function in optimagic.
 It collects all the parameters to estimate, optimize, or differentiate over.
 In many optimization libraries, `params` must be a one-dimensional numpy array.
-In estimagic, it can be an arbitrary pytree (think nested dictionary) containing numbers, arrays, pandas.Series, and/or pandas.DataFrames.
+In optimagic, it can be an arbitrary pytree (think nested dictionary) containing numbers, arrays, pandas.Series, and/or pandas.DataFrames.

-Below, we show a few examples of what is possible in estimagic and discuss the advantages and drawbacks of each of them.
+Below, we show a few examples of what is possible in optimagic and discuss the advantages and drawbacks of each of them.

 Again, we use the simple `sphere` function you know from other tutorials as an example.